ghodulik95/chromebook-nautilus-desktop/README.md

 - **Sleep-mode battery life**
   - Based on the extremely limited data of "I left my machine on sleep mode overnight once," the battery went down about 15% being suspended overnight.
   - Remember that if you want to enter sleep mode, do it **before closing the lid**, as this breaks stuff.
 Recovery options from this breakage described [here](#lid-close-recovery).
+- **External Displays**
+  - I have hooked this into a docking station and KVM switch, and it works great on the display port output.
+I have not yet tried multiple external displays.
 - **Miscellaneous**:
   - Krita and Xournal++ seem to work great though for stylus drawing and note taking, including pressure-sensitivity and palm-rejection working out of the box.
 Much more smooth than the Android apps I was using most recently.
   - I tried OpenBoard, but had trouble getting dependencies to work.